 Relevant only to students from Israel, or from Jewish origin

 - Jewish Year Book (http://en.wikipedia.org/wiki/Jewish_Year_Book)

 This book is amazing, and if you send letters to many organisations from the list, I am sure that you would get replies.
 Some of them would be positive ;)

 - look up books, there must be a "how to find a scholarship" book !

 Here is the list of UK charities which accepts applications from Israeli students.

 Better list can be seen on the British Council website [http://www.britishcouncil.org/israel-learning-scholarships.htm]

 Anglo Israel Association (AIA)

 Anglo Jewish Association (AJA)

-(I never found a phone number or email contact, they have a post address.
-They do respond to the letters)
+(I never found a phone number or email contact, but they have a post address.
+And, they do respond to letters)